geekyclarkey/homeassistant/howto_guides/control_homeassistant_using_alexa/README.md

 From left to right we have:

-* Eventnts-state node - thi will let alexa know if homeassistant changes the device.
+* Events-state node - this will let alexa know if homeassistant changes the device.
 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/howto_guides/control_homeassistant_using_alexa/images/event_state_node_script.PNG">

 * Function node - for the alexa-hass sync. (i´ll explain more on this further down)